msjimc/AlphaMissenseViewer/README.md

 The data was produced using the AlphaMissense algorithm ([Github](https://github.com/google-deepmind/alphamissense)) and described in the [Science paper](https://www.science.org/doi/10.1126/science.adg7492).

+## Getting the prebuilt program

+A prebuilt program is located in the Program folder.
+Due to security protocols set in place by Microsoft and some organisation's IT departments, downloading programs can be a trick problem.
+Consequently, the Program folder as an [help file](program/READMEmd) for downloading programs which may help.

 ## Before you start

 The search function works by performing a [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) on the data file.
 To do this, the file must be decompressed using a program like 7zip or Windows 11's decompression function.
 To search for possible variants in a gene or transcript, the file most first be indexed using the program's Index function.